e-gov/TARA-Doku/TechnicalSpecification.md

 ### 4.3 Identity token request

-The identity token request is an HTTP POST request which is used by the client application to request the identity token from the server of TARA.
+The identity token request is an HTTP POST request which is used by the client application to request an identity token from the TARA server.

+By default, client applications must use the `client_secret_basic` client authentication method to acquire identity tokens.
+A client application may use the `client_secret_post` client authentication method instead, but this must be specified in client application registration.
+A client application must use only one authentication method - the methods cannot be used concurrently.

+#### 4.3.1 Using `client_secret_basic` client authentication method

+When using `client_secret_basic`, the request must include the `Authorization` request header with the value formed of the word `Basic`, a space, and a string `<form_urlencoded_client_id>:<form_urlencoded_client_secret>` encoded in the Base64 format. `form_urlencoded_client_id` represents `client_id` value encoded in the "application/x-www-form-urlencoded" format and `form_urlencoded_client_secret` represents `client_secret` value encoded in the "application/x-www-form-urlencoded" format (see [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html#section-2.3.1)).

+The body of the HTTP POST request must be presented in a serialised [format](https://openid.net/specs/openid-connect-core-1_0.html#FormSerialization) based on the OpenID Connect protocol.

-An example of an identity token request (for better readability, the body of the HTTP POST request is divided over several lines):
+An example of an identity token request using `client_secret_basic`:

 ```
 POST /oidc/token HTTP/1.1